Simonmaignan/udacity-data-analysis/project-communicate-data-findings/readme.md

 ## Key Insights for Presentation

-For the presentation, I focus on just the influence of the four Cs of diamonds and leave out most of the intermediate derivations.
-I start by introducing the price variable, followed by the pattern in carat distribution, then plot the transformed scatterplot.
+For the presentation, I focus on just the influence of the Loan Status and Borrower Rate one on the other.

-Afterwards, I introduce each of the categorical variables one by one.
-To start, I use the violin plots of price and carat across clarity.
-I'm only looking at the clarity grade plot here since it's the clearest example of how the categorical quality grades affect diamond pricing.
-The other two categorical variables, cut and color, are covered afterwards, using point plots.
-I've made sure to use different color palettes for each quality variable to make sure it is clear that they're different between plots.
+We can notice that the borrower stopping their payments have a significantly higher rate than the one completing their loans.

+I also focus on the evolution of the Loan status and the Borrower average rate over time.
+We can notice that after the 2008 financial crisis, the number of loans almost stopped and that it sky roketed between 2011 and 2014.

+To finish I showed the influence of owning a home and the borrower credit score on the borrower rate.
+We can notice that the higher the credit score, the lower the borrower rate.
+We can also notice that home owner have higher credit scores and lower borrower rate.